 Communities

 The 9/11 Memorial & Museum works in partnership with many communities impacted by 9/11, recognizing the sacrifice and selflessness of rescue and recovery workers, service members, and veterans.
-We collaborate with survivors, witnesses, and artists in acts of commemoration and remembrance.
+We collaborate with family members, survivors, witnesses, and artists in acts of commemoration and remembrance.

 A firefighter in a formal outfit and hat looks at victims’ names on a bronze parapet.
 Rays of sunlight come through a gap in buildings and shine down on him and a reflecting pool.
 In the darkened distance are trees and building facades.